streamoid/Animator-iOS/AnimatorExample/Pods/Streamoid-Animator/README.md

 ### Support DirectAction Feature

 Direct Action Feature means, when a hotspot has only 1 CTA option available, then click on the hotspot will be treated as click on that CTA option when Direct Action feature is enabled.
-By default this feature is disabled.
-Clients who want this feature can enable it using the following method of AnimatorClient class:
+By default this feature is enabled.
+Clients who does not want this feature can disable it using the following method of AnimatorClient class:

 ```sh